airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/train-your-ai-chatbot/train-your-ai-chatbot-using-frequently-asked-questions-faqs-..md

 ---
 description: >-
-  This page contains  the stepwise tutorial  to how to train your eleapi using the FAQ.
+  This page contains  the stepwise tutorial  to how to train your EleApi using the FAQ.
 ---

-# 📖 Train your AI eleapi using frequently asked questions (FAQs).
+# 📖 Train your AI EleApi using frequently asked questions (FAQs).

 ## Train using FAQs